Dinakaran1998/csv_to_parquet_genomic_data_aws_glue/README.md

 1. **Upload the Script to S3**

-   * Save your Python ETL script (shown above) to an S3 bucket.
+   * Upload make_parquet.py Python ETL script to an S3 bucket.

 2. **Create IAM Role for Glue Job**